 How often should I rotate VPN credentials?

 Rotate credentials periodically or when a user leaves the organization, especially if you’re still using a shared pre-shared key.
 Certificate-based authentication can simplify revocation and rotation.
-Planet vpn firefox: The Ultimate Guide to Using Planet VPN with Firefox for Private Browsing, Speed, and Security in 2025
+J edgar review: the ultimate guide to evaluating VPNs for privacy, streaming, security, and price in 2026

 Can I run L2TP/IPsec on consumer-grade routers at home?